microsoft/AirSim/docs/build_linux.md

 - When Unreal Engine prompts for opening or creating project, select Browse and choose `AirSim/Unreal/Environments/Blocks` (or your [custom](unreal_custenv.md) Unreal project).
 - Alternatively, the project file can be passed as a commandline argument.
 For Blocks: `./Engine/Binaries/Linux/UE4Editor <AirSim_path>/Unreal/Environments/Blocks/Blocks.uproject`
 - If you get prompts to convert project, look for More Options or Convert-In-Place option.
 If you get prompted to build, choose Yes.
 If you get prompted to disable AirSim plugin, choose No.
-- After Unreal Editor loads, press Play button.
+- After Unreal Editor loads, press Play button which is that teop of the window.

 ### Mac

 - Browse to `AirSim/Unreal/Environments/Blocks`.
 - Run `./GenerateProjectFiles.sh <UE_PATH>` from the terminal, where `UE_PATH` is the path to the Unreal installation folder.
 (By default, this is `/Users/Shared/Epic\ Games/UE_4.25/`) The script creates an XCode workspace by the name Blocks.xcworkspace.
+- Start Xcode and choose File Open and navigate to `Airsim/Unreal/Environments/Blocks`,
-- Open the XCode workspace, and press the Build and run button in the top left.
+- Look for the Play button at the upper left of Xcode and press the Build and run button in the top left.
+- Xcode will take some time to build and then automatically launch the Unreal Editor
-- After Unreal Editor loads, press Play button.
+- In the Unreal Editor, press Play button and it will start the simulation.

 See [Using APIs](apis.md) and [settings.json](settings.md) for various options available for AirSim usage.